-The fair values of the 2022 Note and the warrants at issuance totaled \$3,801,893 and the excess of this amount over the net proceeds (\$2,884,693) of \$917,200 had been recorded as an increase in fair values of convertible notes payable and derivative liabilities in the Statement of Comprehensive Loss.
+The Company recognized an expense of \$917,200 in May 2022 relating to the issuance of the 2022 Note, which consisted of the excess of the estimated fair values of the 2022 Note and the warrants (\$3,801,893) over the net cash proceeds of \$2,884,693.
+This amount had been included in the increase in fair values of convertible notes payable and derivative liabilities in the Statement of Comprehensive Loss.